kohana/userguide/guide/upgrading.23.md

 	);

 If you've set up kohana to use a table prefix then you don't need to worry about explicitly prefixing the table.

+## View Library

+There have been a few minor changes to the View library which are worth noting.

+In 2.3 views were rendered within the cope of the controller, allowing you to use `$this` as a reference to the controller within the view, this has been changed in 3.0.
+Views now render in an empty scope, if you need to use $this in your view you can bind a reference to it using [View::bind] - `$view->bind('this', $this)`

+It's worth noting though that this is *very* bad practice as it couples your view to the controller, preventing reuse.
+The reccomended way is to pass the required variables to the view like so:

+	$view = View::factory('my/view');

+	$view->variable = $this->property;

+	// OR if you want to chain this

+	$view
+		->set('variable', $this->property)
+		->set('another_variable', 42);

+	// NOT Reccomended
+	$view->bind('this', $this);

+Because the view is rendered in an empty scope `Controller::_kohana_load_view` is now redundent.
+If you need to modify the view before it's rendered (i.e. to add a generate a site-wide menu) you can use [Controller::after]

+	<?php

+	Class Controller_Hello extends Controller_Template
+	{
+		function after()
+		{
+			$this->template->menu = '...';

+			return parent::after();
+		}
+	}